 Enter the desired file size or select it from the drop-down list.
 The backup will then be split into multiple files of the specified size.
 This comes in handy when creating a backup that you plan to burn to multiple CDs or DVDs later on.
-You might also want to split a backup into 2-GB files if you are backing up to a hard disk, but you plan to manually copy the backup to an FTP server later.
+You might also need to split a backup into 2-GB files if you are backing up to an old FTP server that has a file size limitation.